gargiuloanna/Embedded-Systems-For-E-Health/README.md

 Realization of a smart sensor to measure the temperature and the blood oxygenation of a patient.

 GOALS:
--Measure and aggregate information: the measures sent and shown on the display must be the aggregated value in a minute;
+  - Measure and aggregate information: the measures sent and shown on the display must be the aggregated value in a minute;
--Show real-time information on a display: aggregated temperature and oxygenation have to be shown;
+  - Show real-time information on a display: aggregated temperature and oxygenation have to be shown;
--Rise alarms on the display in case:
+  - Rise alarms on the display in case:
     The temperature is higher than a configured threshold - Blood oxygenation is lower than a configured threshold;
--Periodically send measures through the USB to the PC, each measure must have a timestamp;
+  - Periodically send measures through the USB to the PC, each measure must have a timestamp;
--The threshold must be configured according to Covid19 regulations.
+  - The threshold must be configured according to Covid19 regulations.
 _________________________________________________________________________________________________________________________________________________________________________

 The Source Code zip file contains all STM32CubeIDE project, configured to work with a STM32F401RET6 Nucleo Board.